-The Physician Assistant program at Augsburg is 28 months long with studies beginning each year in the summer semester (late May or early June).
-The program accepts up to 30 students for each new class.
-Graduates will receive a Master of Science in Physician Assistant Studies and a PA certificate.
+The Physician Assistant program at Augsburg is approximately 27 months long with studies beginning each year in the summer semester.
+The program accepts up to 33 students for each new class.
+Graduates will receive a Master of Science in Physician Assistant Studies.

-Approximately 16 months of the program is didactic, or classroom work, including courses in human gross anatomy, pathophysiology, clinical medicine, pharmacotherapy, history and physical exam skills, research, and professional issues.
-The academic phase of the program also includes development of practical skills through the use of case studies, simulated patients, and technical skills workshops (i.e. suturing, casting/splinting).
+Approximately 15 months of the program is didactic, or classroom work, including courses in human gross anatomy, pathophysiology, clinical medicine, pharmacotherapy, history and physical exam skills, research, and professional issues.
+In addition, the clinical practice seminar is a small-group, case-based course that offers the unique opportunity to integrate and apply material from each of the courses to real-world patient cases.
+There are also hands-on activities that promote the development of practical skills through the use of simulated patients, technical skills workshops and labs.

 The clinical phase is completed in approximately 12 months.
 The clinical phase of the program is designed to effectively train students for practice by providing them with rotation experiences in different specialties and a variety of practice settings.
 To that end, each student will be required to complete rotations outside the metropolitan area.
-Each student is required to successfully complete clinical rotations in family medicine, pediatrics, women’s health, behavioral health, emergency medicine, internal medicine, surgery, and two elective rotations by choosing from various specialties.
-The clinical phase will culminate with a preceptorship that is designed to solidify the student’s skills and potentially place them in a setting that might be interested in recruiting a graduate PA.
-Clinical instructors include Physicians, Physician Assistants and other health care providers.
+Each student will gain clinical experience in family medicine, pediatrics, women’s health, behavioral health, emergency medicine, internal medicine, surgery, and various specialties.
+The clinical phase will culminate with a preceptorship that is designed to solidify the student’s skills.
+Clinical instructors include Physicians, PAs and other health care providers.

-A student will be required to complete the clinical phase at site(s) determined by the Program to provide the student with the best educational experience.
-Clinical rotation sites will be located throughout the state of MN and other cities in the 5 state area.
+A student will be required to complete the clinical phase at site(s) determined by the Augsburg PA Program to provide the student with the best educational experience.
+Clinical rotation sites will be located throughout the state of MN, locations in the 5 state area, and beyond.

-The Augsburg PA program includes time away from the program at varying times which may or may not differ from the traditional breaks at Augsburg University; these breaks contribute to the overall 28 month length of the program.
+The Augsburg PA program includes time away from the program at varying times which may or may not differ from the traditional breaks at Augsburg University; these breaks contribute to the overall 27-month length of the program.

 PA Program Sample Calendar